ottis/inrt/README.md

 # inrt.js

-inrt.js is a lightweight and simple class that gives you the ability to apply inertial scrolling a container.
+inrt.js is a lightweight and simple class that gives you the ability to apply inertial scrolling to a container.
 I wanted to create a inertial wrapper class that didn't require the use of external libraries such as jQuery.

 Demo can be found here: http://ottis.github.io/inrt/